-The euro was introduced in 1999.
-Over the years it has become the single currency of 19 out of 28 Member States making up the European Union.
-This currency area is known as the euro area.
-Within the Eurosystem, over 340 million citizens use the euro on a daily basis to make or receive payments in exchange for goods and services or as a store for savings purposes or to invest.
-However, the use of the euro is not limited to the euro area and extends beyond its borders.
+Introduced in 1999, the euro has gradually become the single currency of 19 of the European Union’s 27 Member States, which together make up the euro area.
+Within the Eurosystem, more than 300 million citizens use the euro on a daily basis to make or receive payments in exchange for goods and services, to save or to make investments.
+But the use of the euro is not just limited to the euro area – it also extends beyond the region’s borders.

 The value of banknotes in circulation can be broken down into three components: transactions, hoarding, and holding outside the euro area.

 The European Central Bank estimates that between 30% and 50% of euro banknotes (by value) are held outside the euro area, especially in neighbouring countries.
 At end-December 2020, at least EUR 167 billion worth of banknotes were estimated to be in circulation outside the euro area (see chart below), near to 12% of the value of euro banknotes in issuance.
 However, this figure only shows net shipments of notes to non-euro area countries by major global banks operating in the currency markets, and is probably the minimum estimate of the actual stock of euro notes outside the single currency bloc.
 It fails to take into account other channels of outflows such as tourism, transfers of funds by migrants, and the shadow economy.